santtu/freezr/systemtests/README.rst

 The more manual approach is to deploy the stack yourself, run tests against it, and tear down the stack when you are done::

+  $ cd systemtests
   $ export AWS_ACCESS_KEY_ID=<id>
   $ export AWS_SECRET_ACCESS_KEY=<secret>
   $ export AWS_DEFAULT_REGION=<region>
   $ ./deploy
-  $ ./tests/freeze-thaw-aws.sh
+  $ ./freeze-thaw-aws.sh
   $ ./deploy stop

 If you want to run individual test sets directly, do::

-  $ cd tests
+  $ cd systemtests
   $ nosetests -x -v freeze_thaw_aws_test/...py

 `run-integration-tests.sh` and `freeze-thaw-aws.sh` scripts will check